netarchivesuite/webdanica/webdanicaNAS_install.md

 # Installation and configuration of the NetarchiveSuite used by webdanica

-The webdanica system uses a quickstart based Netarchivesuite 5.1 instance running on the same machine as the webapp.
+The webdanica system uses a quickstart based Netarchivesuite 5.2.2 instance running on the same machine as the webapp.

-Probably, Netarchivesuite 5.2+ will also work, but this hasn't been tested.
+The recipe used is as written on the page https://sbforge.org/display/NASDOC52/Installation+of+the+Quickstart+system

-The recipe used is as written on the page https://sbforge.org/display/NASDOC51/Installation+of+the+Quickstart+system
+By default, this uses derby as the backend database system.
+See [this page](webdanica_with_postgresql.md) for how to use Postgresql instead.

 Only exception is the use of install/deploy_webdanica_netarchivesuite.xml instead of the deploy_standalone_example.xml